 Testicular cancer usually responds well to treatment, and survival rates for testicular cancer are amongst the highest for cancers.
 However, treatments can have side effects.
 Your testicles produce sperm and the majority of testosterone in your body.
 Cancer treatments can disrupt this.
 This can result in problems with fertility and sex, including erectile dysfunction.
 Talk to your doctor if you have side effects or if you’re worried about them.
 You can also seek support from the organizations listed below.

 What is the survival rate of testicular cancer?

 Testicular cancer is one of the most treatable forms of cancer.
 Survival rates will vary and depend on your genetics, your condition, the type of testicular cancer you have, and how you respond to treatment.
-But typically (in England and Wales) 99% of treated men live for a year after their diagnosis, and 98% live for five years.
+But typically in the US 95% of men live for at least five years.

 What happens after being diagnosed with testicular cancer?

 If you’re diagnosed with testicular cancer, you have a range of options to treat it, including chemotherapy, radiation therapy, and an orchiectomy (removal of part or all of your affected testicle).
 You’ll also be given information about psychological and financial support.
 If treatment for your cancer is successful, you’ll have regular check-ups with your doctor to make sure it hasn’t returned.